M66B/FairEmail/FAQ.md

 **(12) How does encryption/decryption work?**

 First of all you need to install and configure [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/).
-To encrypt a message before sending, just select the menu *Encrypt*.
-Similarly, to decrypt a received message, just select the menu *Decrypt*.
+To encrypt and send a message just check the menu *Encrypt* and the message will be encrypted on sending.
+Similarly, to decrypt a received message, just select the menu *Decrypt* in the expanded message view.

+You can enable *Encrypt by default* in the identity settings.

 Encryption is [Autocrypt](https://autocrypt.org/) compatible.
 For security reasons received messages are not decrypted automatically.
-Encryption/decryption is a pro feature.

 Inline PGP in received messages is supported, but inline PGP in outgoing messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.